Gilbert, Arizona: Government

+Mayors of Gilbert

 Education

-Most of Gilbert is zoned to schools in the Gilbert Public Schools, while other portions are zoned to districts including the Chandler Unified School District, Mesa Public Schools, and the Higley Unified School District.
+Most of Gilbert is zoned to schools in the Gilbert Public Schools, while other parts are zoned to districts including the Chandler Unified School District, Mesa Public Schools, and the Higley Unified School District.
 Also in Gilbert are charter schools such as Eduprize (the first charter school in Arizona), American Leadership Academy, and Legacy Traditional School.
 The town is also home to Gilbert Christian Schools, a chain of private schools.
-In 2018, the Park University opened the Gilbert Campus Center after leasing 18000 sqft at the University Building in the city's Heritage District.
+In 2018, Park University opened the Gilbert Campus Center after leasing 18000 sqft at the University Building in the city's Heritage District.

 Infrastructure

 Transportation

 Gilbert is primarily served by one area freeway—the Santan Freeway portion of Loop 202.
-A small section of the US 60 Superstition Freeway also skirts the northern boundary of the town at the Higley Road interchange (Exit 186).
+A small section of the US 60 Superstition Freeway also skirts Gilbert's northern boundary at the Higley Road interchange (Exit 186).
 Several regional arterials also serve the area, including Williams Field Road, Chandler Boulevard, and Gilbert Road.
-The town enjoys relative closeness to Phoenix Mesa Gateway Airport, which is located in east Mesa, and is a 25-minute drive from Phoenix Sky Harbor International Airport.
+The town is relatively close to Phoenix Mesa Gateway Airport, in east Mesa, and is a 25-minute drive from Phoenix Sky Harbor International Airport.

-Recently, a park-and-ride facility was constructed in downtown Gilbert for bus service and future commuter rail service.
+A park-and-ride facility is in downtown Gilbert for bus service.
 Although the facility borders the Union Pacific (formerly Southern Pacific) tracks and has provisions for commuter rail service, there is currently no such service.
 Bus service is limited in Gilbert, with some north–south routes in Mesa dead-ending at Baseline Road before entering Gilbert.
 Routes that serve portions of Gilbert include the 108-Elliot Road, 112-Country Club/Arizona Avenue, 136-Gilbert Road, 140-Ray Road, 156-Chandler Boulevard/Williams Field Road, 184-Power Road, and 531-Mesa/Gilbert Express, with most of these routes operating at 30-minute frequency on weekdays.
 Sunday service is only available on Routes 108, 112, 156, and 184.
-Most people get around by cars or bikes.
-The city of Gilbert has a low percentage of households without a car.
-In 2015, 1.9 percent of Gilbert households lacked a car, and the figure was virtually unchanged in 2016 (1.7 percent).
-The national average was 8.7 percent in 2016.
+Most people get around by car or bike.
+Gilbert has a low proportion of households without cars.
+In 2015, 1.9% of Gilbert households lacked a car, and the figure was 1.7% in 2016.
+The national average in 2016 was 8.7%.
 Gilbert averaged 2.08 cars per household in 2016, compared to a national average of 1.8.

-In 2018 Waymo started testing in a small portion of the northwest portion of the town of Gilbert.
+In 2018 Waymo started testing in a small portion of Gilbert's northwest.

-Historic structures

-The following is a brief description of the historic structures which are pictured.
-Some of these structures are listed in the National Register of Historic Places while others are listed as historical by the Gilbert Heritage District.